Growth Kit 2.0 is here! CRO, Paid Ads & more! Code Kit v4.6 released for CC's new Task System.

 • .claude/commands/ - Custom slash commands

-Priority: Project settings override global settings.
+Priority: Managed > Local > Project > User.
 Use /init to auto-generate a starter CLAUDE.md.

 What's Next